kazurayam/Datafile-backed-Cucumber-Test-Example-in-Katalon-Studio/README.md

 ## How to run the Cucumber demo

 1. In Katalon Studio while you have this project opened, open `Test Cases/bdd/runCuraLoginFeatures` and just run it.
-2. The test will create a folder `CucumberReports/healthcare/` where test reports in HTML, XML and json.
+2. The test will create a folder `CucumberReports/healthcare/` where test reports in [HTML](CucumberReports/healthcare/index.html), XML(CucumberReports/healthcare/cucumber.xml) and json(CucumberReports/healthcare/cucumber.json).

 I suppose you will be impressed that the HTML report by Cucumber is very readable.